nvimpel/chipwhisperer/docs/source/Targets/CW305 Artix FPGA.md

 ## SAM3U Firmware

-The firmware for the SAM3U is open-source and can be modified as you wish.
-See [hardware/victims/cw305_artixtarget/fw/sam3u/CW305_SAM3U_FW](https://github.com/newaetech/chipwhisperer/tree/develop/hardware/victims/cw305_artixtarget/fw/sam3u/CW305_SAM3U_FW) for the firmware in the ChipWhisperer repository.
+The firmware for the SAM3U is open-source and can be modified as you wish; find it in the [cw305-artix-target repository](https://github.com/newaetech/cw305-artix-target)

 Currently, you build it with:

 ```
-cd src
+cd fw/sam3u/CW305_SAM3U_FW/src
 make clean
 make
 ```